 Welcome to CBCSL!

-Our lab focuses on the theoretical aspects of cognitive science, with a particular emphasis on vision, learning and linguistics.
-We combine computational modelling with functional magnetic resonance imaging (fMRI) and behavioral data to acquire a broader understanding of how the human brain functions.
-Another emphasis of the lab is in building computational systems that can interact with people in a human-like manner.
-This involves research on human-computer interaction and computer vision.
+Our lab focuses on the theoretical aspects of cognitive science and neuroscience, with a particular emphasis on vision, learning and linguistics.
+We combine computational modeling with imaging and behavioral data to acquire a broader understanding of how the human brain functions.
+This includes research in machine learning and computer vision.

 The importance of community

 Collaboration with the Columbus community is an essential component of our research.
-We feel it is very important to involve the community and help give back to the community.
-As such, our research gives the Columbus community a unique opportunity to contribute to science, while also providing new information that may lead to scientific advances within the community.
-For example, we are interested in studying how in individuals from the Deaf community perceive visual information, particularly facial expressions of emotion and language.
-In return, our reseach will help us understand how interactions with the world may differ between the Deaf and hearing communities.
-We are also interested in studying differences in the perception of facial expressions of emotion for individuals diagnosed with post-traumatic stress disorder (PTSD) and Autism Spectrum Disorders (ASDs) relative to neurotypical individuals.
-This research could provide new tools to aid in the diagnosis of PTSD and ASD.
+We feel it is very important to involve and give back to the community.
+Our research gives Columbus residents a unique opportunity to contribute to science, while also providing new information that may lead to scientific advances within the local community.
+For example, we are interested in studying how in individuals from the Deaf community use visual information, especially when that information includes facial expressions of emotion and language.
+In return, our reseach will help us better understand how the Deaf population may differ from the hearing population, and perhaps help us better accomodate the Deaf population.
+We are also interested in studying differences in the perception of facial expressions of emotion for individuals diagnosed with psychiatric disorders such as depression, bipolar disorder, post-traumatic stress disorder (PTSD) and Autism Spectrum Disorders (ASDs).
+Our findings will allow us to develop new diagnostic measures that will lead to earlier detection of these disorders.

-For more information on our projects, see our Projects page or check out the Featured Project below.
+For more information on our projects, see our Research page or check out the Featured Project below.

 Interested in participating?
 Check out our Currently Recruiting experiments.